u-boot/u-boot/doc/develop/uefi/uefi.rst

 If the --fw-version option is not set, FMP Payload Header is not inserted and fw_version is set as 0.

+Capsule Generation through binman
+*********************************

+Support has also been added to generate capsules during u-boot build through binman.
+This requires the platform's DTB to be populated with the capsule entry nodes for binman.
+The capsules then can be generated by specifying the capsule parameters either through a config file, or by specifying them as properties in the capsule entry node.

+Check the arch/sandbox/dts/sandbox_capsule.dtsi file for the sandbox platform as reference for how to generate capsules through binman as part of u-boot build.

 Performing the update
 *********************